-- The instability of the political situation as well as the escalation of violence will end. - The EU and the rest of the international community stay engaged with the parties to enhance the perspectives of the two-state solution. - The security situation does not prevent delivery of basic services by the public administration. - The fragile fiscal situation of the PA does not prevent delivery of basic services by the public administration. - The PA remains committed to implement its reform agenda in the sector relevant to this programme.
+- The instability of the political situation as well as the escalation of violence will not end in the short term but the PA is able to maintain its basic functions. - The EU and the rest of the international community stay engaged with the parties to enhance the perspectives of the two-state solution. - The security situation does not prevent delivery of basic services by the public administration. - The fragile fiscal situation of the PA does not prevent delivery of basic services by the public administration. - The PA remains committed to implement its reform agenda in the areas relevant to this programme and is able to implement immediate stability-oriented measures.